|

 Many

-French companies work in and with the Ivory Coast
+French companies work in and with the

-in spite of problems of payment and other
+Ivory Coast in spite of problems of

 Formalities